2xPower/Unifi-controller-and-nvr/README.md

 # Unifi controller and nvr integration
+This code base is for use with products from Ubiquiti Networks.
+The Unifi Controller and Unifi NVR to be more precise.
+The API's used to implement needed functionality are not supported for third-party developers, like myself, so they are subject to changed without notice.

 ## Use case
 I have some camera's in my home.
 Those camera's should not record while family members are on premise.
-But when we are not at home, the camera's should start recording on motion events.
+But when we are not at home, the camera's should start recording motion events.

 ## Implementation in a nutshell
 + The client list of connected devices is retrieved from the Unifi Controller